elainergu/hawaii-restaurant-analysis/README.md

 This feature indicates whether a restaurant name contains a cuisine-related word, such as "Thai" or "Hawaiian", both of which appear among the top 20 most common words in the univariate analysis.
 Cuisine can shape expectations around food, pricing, and a more stylized or personal dining environment, which may influence how customers evalute and rate a restaurant.

 `is_fast_food` and `is_fine_dining`
-These two features were derived from the `category` column in the original dataset and indicate whether a business is classified as a "Fast Food Restaurant" or "Fine Dining Restaurant".
+These two features were derived from the `category` column in the original dataset using **one-hot encoding** to indicate whether a business is classified as a "Fast Food Restaurant" or "Fine Dining Restaurant".
 This helps distinguish restaurants with different dining styles, service expectations, and price ranges, which may shape customer experiences and therefore ratings.

+`price_fast_food` and `price_fine_dining`
+These two engineered **interaction terms** combine price level with restaurant type.
+This is useful because fine dining and fast food operate within very different price ranges, so the same price level may carry a different meaning depending on the type of restaurant.
+Separating these relationships helps the model interpret price within the appropriate dining context.

 `category_count`
 This feature represents the number of categories assigned to a restaurant on Google Maps.
 Restaurants with more categories may offer a broader range of services or fall into multiple dining classifications.
 For instance, a less specialized restaurant may be represented by several categories rather than one specific type, giving the model additional context.